cpatsonakis/js-mutual-auth-ecies/README.md

 - `symmetricCipherKeySize`: The byte size of the symmetric cipher's key.
 Since the default implementation employs `AES-128-CBC`, it's set to 16 bytes (128 bits).
 - `macKeySize`: The byte size of the key that will be input to the KMAC algorithms.
 Defaults to 16 bytes (128 bits).
 - `ivSize`: The byte size of the symmetric cipher's IV which, for block ciphers, is equal to the size of the cipher's block, i.e., 16 bytes (128 bits) for AES.
+- `curveName`: The named curve, default is `secp256k1`.

 The `symmetricCipherKeySize` and `macKeySize` are required by the encryption and decryption algorithms of ECIES implementations to compute the `outputByteSize` of the KDF.
 The `ivSize` is required by the encryption algorithm of ECIES to produce a sufficiently large and cryptographically random IV that will be used as input to the symmetric encryption algorithm.
+The `curveName` is required by the `ECEphemeralKeyAgreement` class and can be modified by clients of this module. **We stress that if client code modifies the value of the named curve, existing instances of the `ECEphemeralKeyAgreement` class should be invalidated and new ones should be created in their place where needed.**

 # ECIES-DOA-DS
 In this version of ECIES, the main idea is that we use a digital signature to authenticate the sender of the message to the receiver.
 However, we really don't want a man-in-the-middle (MITM) to be able to infer the public key of the sender.
 Indeed, we only want the receiver of the message to be able to infer the public key of the sender.
 A high-level description of how we achieve this is as follows.
 The ECIES plaintext is comprised by three parts: 1) the sender's public key, 2) the actual message and, 3) a digital signature on the ECDHE secret.
 Since ECIES is based on ephemeral shared secrets and since we use freshly-generated IVs for each transmitted message, it (hopefully) is obvious that even if the same sender (public key) sends the same message to the same receiver, the resulting ciphertext will always have a different byte representation (in the honest sender setting of course).
 Note also that ECDSA signatures are also randomized, which is another reason for which the resulting ciphertext will be different.
 In addition, since the ECDHE secret can only be computed by the receiver and is unique for each message, only the receiver can decrypt the ciphertext.
 Furthermore, since the sender's public key and signature is "hidden" inside the ECIES ciphertext, it is never exposed in transit.
 Hence, even if we assume a MITM that has a list of all the public keys in the world, the sender's identity is concealed.